Mexico City Food Tour with Eat Like A Local

 Explore Mexican culture with a food tour

-We loved having an expert guide for a day, and her relationship with the street and market vendors made us feel comfortable and safe.
+We loved having an expert guide for a day, and her relationship with the street and market vendors made us feel comfortable and safe, in a city where safety can be a concern for some.
 Thank you, Rocio - we can’t wait to recommend your tours to everyone!

 You can book the Eat Like a Local Food Immersion and Market Tour or any of the other food “safaris” according to your tastes and schedule when you visit Mexico City.

 We’d like to thank Eat Like a Local MX for a morning of immersion, learning and amazing tastes.
 Gracias!

 Review of Hotel on North: Boutique Stay in the Berkshires